Dadhi-shankar/C-programing-cheat-sheet/README.md

   - Enumerations
   - File Handling
   - Preprocessor Directives
-- **Interactive Design**: Collapsible sections for each topic, toggled by clicking headers.
+- **Interactive Interface**: Click section headers to toggle content visibility.
-- **Responsive Layout**: Adapts seamlessly to desktop and mobile devices.
+- **Responsive Design**: Adapts seamlessly to desktop and mobile devices.
-- **Custom Styling**: Manual CSS with dark-themed code blocks and a professional, clean aesthetic.
+- **Custom Styling**: Clean, modern CSS with dark-themed code blocks for readability.
-- **Watermark**: Branded with "Created by CodeMaster" for attribution.
+- **Watermark**: Branded with "Created by Dadhi Shankar" for attribution.
-- **Single File**: All HTML, CSS, and JavaScript in `index.html` for simplicity.
+- **Single File**: All code (HTML, CSS, JavaScript) in `index.html`, with no external dependencies.

 ## Live Demo

-View the cheat sheet live at: [https://<your-username>.github.io/c-cheat-sheet/](https://<your-username>.github.io/c-cheat-sheet/)
+View the cheat sheet live at: [https://dadhi-shankar.github.io/C-programing-cheat-sheet/](https://dadhi-shankar.github.io/C-programing-cheat-sheet/)

-(Replace `<your-username>` with your GitHub username.)
+**Note**: The repository name contains a typo (“C-programing” instead of “C-programming”).
+See [Renaming the Repository](#renaming-the-repository) for correction steps.

 ## Getting Started